aguirrejuanse/aguirrejuanse/README.md

 # Hey, I'm Juanse 👋🏻

-I’m a Frontend Developer specialized in React projects and with studies and experience in Digital Marketing.
+A Frontend Developer specializing in React projects with education and experience in Digital Marketing.
+I like to mix these fields because I can understand the business from the marketing and development areas.

-Currently I’m living in Mendoza, Argentina, working remotely at Effectus Software — a mobile & web applications development agency and finishing my Marketing studies.
+Currently I’m living in Mendoza, Argentina, working remotely at Effectus Software — a mobile & web applications development agency.

 I love teamwork and share my knowledge with others.

-In my freetime, I run dirt bike races and I enjoy nature.
+In my freetime, I do dirt bike races and I enjoy nature.

 # My stack 👨🏼‍💻
 <p dir="auto">